CodepediaOrg/codepediaorg.github.io/_posts/2016-10-01-kickstarting-a-project-with-express-generator.md

 git push -u origin master
 ```

-That was it for the intial step.
+That was it for the initial step.
 Next thing is to import the project in IntelliJ and get some actual work done :)

 ## References